-The regulatory landscape is changing rapidly, and staying on top of market entry requirements is more challenging than ever before.
-With new information emerging daily, having the most current insights can help you better manage product certifications and approvals in uncertain times.
+The regulatory landscape changes rapidly, staying on top of market entry requirements proves more challenging than ever.
+With new information emerging daily, staying up to date on the most current insight can help you better manage product certifications and approvals in uncertain times.

-Updates will be made frequently and as quickly as information can be obtained from regulators.
-If you have questions on specific projects or countries not listed here, please contact your UL project handler or contact us to reach one of our experts.
+Updates will be made as frequently and quickly as information can be obtained from regulators.
+If you have questions regarding specific projects or for countries not listed here, please contact your UL project handler or contact us to reach one of our experts.

-- This extraordinary exception for maintaining certification applies only for products whose validity certificate of compliance expires between March 6, 2020, and Dec.
+- This extraordinary exception for maintaining certification applies only to products whose validity Certificate of Compliance expires Dec.
 31, 2021.
+Some delays are expected.

 - Considering COVID-19’s impact on the country, ANATEL extended the deadline for submission of complementary specific absorption rate (SAR) test reports for portable equipment operating at a frequency lower than 300 MHz until March 31, 2022.